-The services funded through the BCF are accessed and delivered without reference to age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.
+The services funded through the BCF are accessed and delivered to all those who need them.
 Patients in older age groups, and with a disability, are more likely than average to be users of health and care services; this is appropriate to their needs.